google/EarlGrey/docs/api.md

 NSTimers that EarlGrey should synchronize with.
 - `kGREYConfigKeyDispatchAfterMaxTrackableDelay` can be used to specify the maximum delay for future executions using `dispatch_after` calls that EarlGrey must synchronize with.
-- `kGREYConfigKeyURLBlacklistRegex` can be used to specify a black list of URLs that EarlGrey must **not** synchronize with.
+- `kGREYConfigKeyURLBlacklistRegex` can be used to specify a list of URLs for which EarlGrey should **not** wait.

 And several such configurations are available in [GREYConfiguration](../EarlGrey/Common/GREYConfiguration.h).
 See below for some specific use cases in detail.